January 11, 2021, is National Human Trafficking Awareness Day! WEAR BLUE to show your support and solidarity.

 Got To Stop LLC met with the United Federation of Teachers (UFT) to discuss the dangers of Human Trafficking and Commercial Sexual Exploitation of Children (CSEC)and the impacts.
 We advocated for all teachers to receive Anti-Human Trafficking Prevention Training.
 On March 20, 2019, the Resolution calling for Human Trafficking prevention training passed.
 Got To Stop is leading this effort to get our educators educated to keep our children healthy safe.

-In April 2019, Got To Stop partnered with the National Pan-Hellenic Council of New York and organized a 9-mile Anti-Awareness Walk.
+In April 2019, Got To Stop partnered with the National Pan-Hellenic Council of New York and organized a 9-mile Human Trafficking Prevention and Awareness Walk.
 Got To Stop was joined by community-based and faith-based organization agencies, advocates, and youth groups and passed out safety and prevention tips.

 In 2019, Got To Stop LLC collaborated with United To Fight Against Human Trafficking (UNITAS) and their team of experts, advocates, and Survivors/Thrivers and developed a Human Trafficking Exploitation Prevention Educational Curriculum for middle-school and high school students.
 Learn about the biases and stereotypes widely associated with human trafficking and how they perpetuate the crisis.
 Education is the key to prevention.
 Please help us spread the message.